ericheep/meatbags/README.md

     /laserStatus sensorIndex status
     /connectionStatus sensorIndex status

 __Created by artists for artists.__ This software is provided free for artists to use in their art installs and free for educational purposes.
+The license is provided on my [here](https://github.com/ericheep/meatbags/blob/main/LICENSE.md).
 For commercial purposes email me at ericheep@gmail.com.
-Read the [license](https://github.com/ericheep/meatbags/blob/main/LICENSE.md) for further terms.

 ## external code